Plans (Brandon Lake song): Style

+plans for peace and not for evil, to give you a future and a hope.

 Critical reception

 "Plans" was generally favored by critics upon release, lauded for its acoustic sound, with some critics referring it as the best song from King of Hearts.

 Lindsay Williams of Air1 praised the song's acoustic sound.
 In a similar vein, Jasmin Patterson of New Release Today stated that, "In an era when there's a lot of electronic instrumentation in music (which is not necessarily a bad thing), anytime I hear a real instrument on a record I'm immediately paying attention", labelling it as the best song from King of Hearts.

 Jesus Freak Hideout's Josh Balogh signalled the song as "radio-ready" and "acoustic-driven", being "tailor made for Sunday mornings".
 He elaborated that, "its warm, congregational vibe sets a high bar".
 K-Love credited it as one of the album's best songs, stating that it "offers a nod to Joseph’s journey from the pit to the palace".